atsushieno/HybridReverb2/README.md

 To make the lv2 download JUCE-lv2 from https://github.com/lv2-porting-project/JUCE

+sudo apt-get install lv2-dev

+Copy the contents of the JUCE modules folder to the plugin/JuceLibraryCode/modules folder

 Unzip the HybridReverb2-lv2-make.zip file in the HybridReverb2-master/Builds/LinuxMakefile/lv2 folder and copy the Makefile to the HybridReverb2-master/Builds/LinuxMakefile

 cd into HybridReverb2-master/Builds/LinuxMakefile